Marching towards progress

-2nd Lt.
-Alex Llapa, a signal officer and platoon leader serving in the communications section with the 34th Infantry Division “Red Bulls” stands for a photo with his mother.
+For many, the military serves as a platform for personal growth, discipline, and self-discovery.
+Such is the case for 2nd Lt.
+Alex Llapa, a signal officer and platoon leader serving in the communications section with the 34th Infantry Division “Red Bulls.”
 Llapa joined the Army after high school when he was 19 years old.

-(Submitted Photo)
+“Basic training taught me that it's not about where you start, but rather how far you're willing to push yourself,” said Llapa.

+Just six years later, Llapa has already completed many of his goals.
+First, he earned his bachelor’s degree and recently transitioned from serving as an enlisted Soldier to an officer within the Minnesota National Guard.

 |Date Taken: